 Even better, Pinterest doesn’t charge vendors fees.
 Instead, users can buy pins and purchase items without leaving the platform.

 Your venture into social media selling doesn’t have to be limited to just the four mentioned above.
 Setting up a YouTube channel is a powerful way to connect with consumers, especially if, like Pinterest, you have products that lend themselves to instructional videos.

 If you sell items of interest to business professionals, consider LinkedIn.
 Setting up a group and a blog on the network are the key ways to build a brand and establish relationships on the network.

 To recap, selling directly to social media users is becoming a necessity for retailers.
 These platforms can provide new revenue streams and generate new customers, as well as deliver vital information about their interests and habits.

 Sure, having a face-to-face conversation with shoppers in your store is invaluable.
 Connecting with them on social media is the next best way to forge meaningful interactions, and offers a way to address questions and concerns that can burnish loyalty.

 Figuring out what is the best network for your products and developing a thoughtful approach to reaching its audience is a must.
 Developing a following isn’t magic – it will take a thoughtful strategy, hard work and most importantly, patience, but the payoff can be immense.

-About the writer: Eric Goldschein is an editor and writer at Fundera, a marketplace for small business financial solutions such as business credit cards.
-He covers marketing, finance, entrepreneurship, and small business trends.
+About the writer: Eric Goldschein is the partnerships editor at Fundera, a marketplace for small business financial solutions.
+He graduated from the University of Pittsburgh with degrees in history and English writing.
+Eric has nearly a decade of experience in digital media and writes extensively on marketing, finance, entrepreneurship, and small business trends.

 - Using the Power of Psychology to Enhance Your Digital Marketing Campaigns Blog